ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 The output data of the HDF5 includes the following datasets:

+  * FILE_FORMAT_VERSION - this is used to define the format of the file and is used within the Python data access library to be able to process a file even if there are future changes to the format
   * MEAN_FREQUENCY_AVG - the mean of the data for each polarisation and dimension, averaged over all channels.
   * MEAN_FREQUENCY_AVG_RFI_MASKED - the mean of the data for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
   * VARIANCE_FREQUENCY_AVG - the variance of the data for each polarisation and dimension, averaged over all channels.